 There is a growing recognition that performance testing needs to be an integral part of DevOps, as part of your CI/CD pipeline.
-It makes sense.
-Leaving performance to the end of your release cycle puts you right back in the days of the waterfall approach.
+This makes sense – leaving performance to the end of your release cycle puts you right back in the days of the waterfall approach.
 Isolating the root cause becomes more difficult as more changes are made, and any fix can trigger a chain reaction of additional QA cycles.
 If performance is not up to speed at that point, it will very likely throw off the entire release schedule.
-With that in mind, what does it take to make performance testing part of DevOps?
-Here are some tips to get you started.

 Related: Download the eBook